kernelci/lava-docker/README.md

 # Linaro's Automated Validation Architecture (LAVA) Docker Container

 ## Introduction

-The purpose of lava-docker is to integrate in an easy way, all compoments necessary to make a LAVA test lab.
+The goal of lava-docker is to simplify the install and maintenance of a LAVA lab in order to participate in distributed test efforts such as kernelCI.org.
-The goal is to do automatic test of Device Under Test (DUT).

-All that you need is to fill two files which describes your lab (DUT, users etc...) then a script will generate all necessary compoments.
+With lava-docker, you describe the devices under test (DUT) in a simple YAML file, and then a custom script will generate the necessary LAVA configuration files automatically.

+Similarly, LAVA users and authentication tokens are described in a(nother) YAML file, and the LAVA configurations are automatically generated.

+This enables the setup of a LAVA lab with minimal knowledge of the underlying LAVA configuration steps necessary.

 ## Prerequisites
+lava-docker has currently been tested primarily on Debian stable (stretch).
-The following packages are necessary:
+The following packages are necessary on the host machine:
 * docker
 * docker-compose

 ## Quickstart
-Example to use lava-docker with only one qemu device:
+Example to use lava-docker with only one QEMU device:

 * Checkout the lava-docker repository
 * You will obtain the following boards.yaml